 What causes anovulation?

-There are a range of potential causes for anovulation, the key one is hormones – fluctuations or sudden changes in hormone levels can trigger anovulation, for example it's quite common during puberty and menopause, or if you have Hypothalamus or pituitary gland dysfunction.
+There are a range of potential reasons for anovulation, with the key cause being hormones – fluctuations or sudden changes in hormone levels can trigger anovulation, for example it's quite common during puberty and menopause, or if you have Hypothalamus or pituitary gland dysfunction.

 • Obesity